debops/debops/docs/getting-started.rst

 ------------

 You can use Ansible ``--tags`` or ``--skip-tags`` parameters to limit what tasks are performed during Ansible run.
-This can be used after host is first configured to speed up playbook execution, when you are sure that most of the configuration has not been changed.
+This can be used after a host was first configured to speed up playbook execution, when you are sure that most of the configuration is already in the desired state.

 Available role tags: